 You may have a few rainy days in spring; however, this only makes the grass look greener and the flowers bloom more.

 Spring is one of the most beautiful seasons to enjoy the city; however, it is also the second most visited season in Amsterdam.
 The curious thing is that the tourist influx in spring follows an increasing linear trend, with March being the least crowded spring month and May the most crowded.
 Therefore, if the influx of tourists is a detail that worries you a lot, I recommend visiting the city in mid-March, since, despite the abundant rainfall, if you can see some glimpses of spring.

 The best month to visit Amsterdam in spring

-Although spring lasts a few months and each month is a world of its own, if I had to choose just one month, it would be April without a doubt.
-April in Amsterdam is when the tulips are in their best bloom, and it is also the month with the most events, and the number of visitors is much lower than in the peak summer months or in the month of May.
+Although spring lasts a few months and each month is a whole world, if I have to stay with only one, that would be the month of April without any doubt.
+April in Amsterdam is when the tulips are in their best bloom, and it is also the month with the most events, and the number of visitors is much lower than in the peak summer months or in May.
 To be frank, though, it will depend a bit on what you want to see, so I recommend knowing what's special in each of the spring months (March, April and May) to get a much better idea.